2072/File-Grim-Reaper/ReadMe.md

 ## Options

-    -r, --reap	    Removes expired files and directories and update snapshots.
+    -r, --reap	    Removes expired files and directories and updates snapshots.

-    -s, --show	    Shows what would happen (doesn't actually remove anything and doesn't update snapshots).
+    -s, --show	    Shows what would happen with the --reap command (doesn't actually remove anything and doesn't update snapshots).

     -c, --config    Uses the specified configuration file.